I am in love with the amazing world of colour, and particularly colour creation in TV and computer monitors

 Possibly the first green colour extracted on a significant scale for the purposes of pigmentation was malachite, from the copper carbonate mineral of the same name.
 Crushed and ground to a powder.
 Evidence of malachite as a pigment has been found in ancient Egyptian tomb paintings, and remained in favour in Europe until the 16th century.

 The Greeks introduced verdigris as a pigment.
-Verdigris is familiar to all as the blueish-greenish colour which stains metal copper on buildings of a certain age, and it was artificially created by the Greeks by exposing copper metal to acetic acid and then scraping off the blueish green crust which forms.
+Verdigris is familiar to all as the blueish-greenish colour which stains metal copper on buildings of a certain age, and it was artificially created by the Greeks by exposing copper metal to acetic acid and then scraping off the blueish-green crust which forms.

 The very word verdigris comes from the French 'vert-de-gris' (literally, the green of the Greeks).
 Later the pigment was obtained by various other similar methods—the Roman writer Pliny, described a method involving suspending copper plating over fermenting grapes.
 Wine itself has also been used to create this effect.
 Until the 19th century, verdigris was considered the most vibrant of all green pigments.

-Other pigments which have been used since Greek times included green earth, made by the grinding and mixing of the natural minerals celadonite and glauconite.
+Other pigments that have been used since Greek times included green earth, made by the grinding and mixing of the natural minerals celadonite and glauconite.
 The proportions in which these were mixed, determined the tone of green created.

 Thanks to industrial chemical plants, a new generation of greens were introduced beginning in the late 18th century, and continuing throughout the 19th century.
 Many of these processes utilised copper compounds, but other metals such as chromium and lead and cobalt have also contributed green pigments.
 In the light of this new age of pigment manufacture, the use of natural pigments declined.